 Lower levels of greenhouse gases in Maine.
-In terms of carbon reduction, the project will reduce the equivalent of greenhouse gas emissions created by 57,000 cars in Maine, with a total reduction of 3.6 million tons of carbon emissions each year in New England.
+In terms of carbon reduction, the project will reduce the equivalent of greenhouse gas emissions created by 57,000 cars in Maine, with a total reduction of 3.6 million metric tons of carbon emissions in New England.

 New annual tax revenue for host communities valued at $18 million.

 New 1,200 MW supply of clean electricity at NO COST to Maine customers.